papadanku/RealityDocs/_sources/community/mapping/aasv4.rst.txt

 Attack routes are the heart and soul of AASv4.
 Basically what you'll be doing is adding a third digit to the ``SupplyGroupId``, so now you'll have "ABC", where:

-   - **A:** Its order in the sequence (starting nearest to Team 1's main)
+   :A: Its order in the sequence (starting nearest to Team 1's main)
-   - **B:** If more than one CP has the same A number, B tells the computer how many to pick to be in play.
+   :B: If more than one CP has the same A number, B tells the computer how many to pick to be in play.
-   - **C:** The route it belongs to
+   :C: The route it belongs to

 The third digit (or route number) tells the computer that before it does anything else, it should pick a route to use.
 Since I think showing is better than telling, let me show you some examples:

 .. image:: http://i.imgur.com/zequiL9.jpg

 Here you'll see two routes, Blue and Green.
-The first thing you should notice is that the SGIDs have a third digit, where the Green route is designated as route #1 and the Blue route is designated as route #2.
-When the map loads, the computer will see that your SGIDs have a third digit and will randomly pick a route.
+The first thing you should notice is that the ``SGID``\s have a third digit, where the Green route is designated as route #1 and the Blue route is designated as route #2.
+When the map loads, the computer will see that your ``SGID``\s have a third digit and will randomly pick a route.
 It may be Blue for one game and Green the next.

 You can have up to 9 routes on your map, which should be plenty.